mrocklin/mrocklin.github.io/hiring-sales.md

 We've got good candiates for Field and Sales Engineers.
 AEs are harder for us to connect to.
-There are lots of great candidates out there, but it's been harder to come to a sense of conviction with someone, than with SEs / FEs.
+There are lots of great candidates out there, but it's been harder to come to a sense of conviction with an AE so far.

 My experience interviewing AEs so far has been that they say fairly generic things like: